ELIXIR-Belgium/DataHub-help-test/help/user-guide/join-a-project.md

 ### Approval step

-Your request will be sent to the Project administrators, both through email or a notification in FAIRDOM-SEEK.
+Your request will be sent to the Project administrators, both through email or a notification in DataHub.
 You will either then be approved and added to the Project, or your request may be rejected.
 Either way, you will be notified by email of the outcome.